-Oddly enough, the same year the cult favorite Zombieland came out there was another film starring Jesse Eissenberg, also set in a theme park, that did not seem to get as much acclaim.
-That film is, of course, Greg Mottola’s Adventureland, a coming of age comedy drama which I actually enjoyed a lot more than his previous effort Superbad.
+Oddly enough, the same year the cult favorite Zombieland came out there was another film starring Jesse Eisenberg, also set in a theme park, that did not seem to get as much acclaim.
+That film is, of course, Greg Mottola’s Adventureland, a coming of age comedy-drama which I actually enjoyed a lot more than his previous effort Superbad.

 Instead of an interview or a resume, they look him over, take down his name, and hand him a t-shirt.
 And so begins his reign as a games booth attendant for Bobby and Paulette (SNL vets Bill Hader and Kristen Wiig playing their typically lovable weirdos).

 The staff is rounded out by an eclectic mix of misfits and characters steeped in folklore.
 There’s the constant jerk of a best friend Tommy Frigo.
 The bespectacled wisenheimer Joel who also has a penchant for high-end literature.
 The legendary and alluring Lucy P. who is the park’s eye candy.
 Mike Connell the parks handyman and part-time musician who is rumored to have played with Lou Reed.

 But the most important character, for the purpose of this story, is Em who also works in the games department and saves James from literally being stabbed by a shifty customer over a giant stuffed panda.
 There’s nothing overly romantic about it at first, and that’s what makes it so intriguing.
 He’s not the kind of guy who has a lot of experience.
 School was his forte.
 Em is cool, collected, and went around with a lot of boys during high school.
 She’s been around the block as well as watching her mother die.
 She’s in many ways more wise to the world than Joe.